Ly0n/awesome-robotic-tooling/README.md

 > To stop reinventing the wheel you need to know about the wheel.
 This list is an attempt to show the variety of open and free tools in software and hardware development, which are useful in professional robotic development.

 Your contribution is necessary to keep this list alive, increase the quality and to expand it.
 You can read more about it's origin and how you can participate in the [contribution guide](./CONTRIBUTING.md) and related [blog post](https://rosindustrial.org/news/2020/5/11/guest-article-on-the-story-of-the-autonomous-logistics).
-All new projects contributed to this list will create a Tweet on the account of [protontypes](https://twitter.com/protontypes).
+All new project entries will have a tweet from [protontypes](https://twitter.com/protontypes).

 <!--lint ignore double-link-->
 [<img src="https://i.imgur.com/qI1Jfyl.gif" align="right" width="60%" />](https://github.com/leggedrobotics/xpp)